Tag Archives: Nick Offerman

 Sing (2016), Singing & Dancing Pigs

 Besides the fun clips in the trailer, I found Sing to be, unfortunately, mostly forgettable.
-The story centres around the numerous characters involved in a singing competition.
-And the success of the competition will give the organiser a chance to save his failing theatre.
+The story centres around the numerous characters involved in a singing competition; the success of which will give the organiser a chance to save his failing theatre.

-Furthermore, I’m generally that person who usually doesn’t enjoy watching televised singing competitions.
+Furthermore, I’m the person who usually doesn’t enjoy watching televised singing competitions.
 Yet, I wanted to see this because the trailer looked great.
-Lastly, I also have to admit that there’s a part of me that didn’t buy into McConaughey’s voice and or his performance as the Koala.
+Admittedly, there’s also a part of me that didn’t buy into McConaughey’s voice and or his performance as the Koala.

 Sing (2016), Matthew McConaughey